Our Team

 The Northeast Michigan Great Lakes Stewardship has two full time staff and a part time communications specialist.
 The NEMIGLSI network operates through a shared leadership model managed by an administrative team, guided by a regional leadership team, and supported by the statewide Great Lakes Stewardship Initiative.
 All schools and communities serve as contributing partners and advisors.

-In her role as place-based stewardship education specialist, Savannah provides direct support to teachers, facilitating professional learning opportunities, and connecting them with local partners.
-She also helps to support student stewardship projects that encourage students to find value in their home communities and to contribute to community impact.
+In her role as Network Coordinator, Savannah fosters school-community partnerships, coordinates educator professional learning, and supports authentic, meaningful student stewardship projects across Northeast Michigan.
+Savannah is a connector and conduit for all things place-based stewardship education, and works to bring external funding into the region through seeking and managing state and federal grants.
 Savannah is originally from Lansing and attended college at Michigan Tech, where she earned her bachelor's degree in Sustainability Science and Society.
 Some of her hobbies include painting landscapes, exploring new hiking or walking paths, and trying out new baking recipes.

 In her role as communications support, Sarah focuses on getting the word out about the amazing work Northeast Michigan Great Lakes Stewardship Initiative does.
 Not only so people can celebrate and be inspired, but also so other northeast Michigan educators know that NEMIGLSI is a resource for them.
 Whether it be the NEMIGLSI social media channels (Facebook and Instagram), press releases, news stories or articles, she is helping to create those valuable tools.
 Sarah also loves the outdoors.
 She enjoys camping, boating and running on trails along Lake Huron and exploring new northeast Michigan terrains!